 2. Avoid Foods that Make Menopause Worse

-- Packaged foods: The majority of processed/packaged foods contain added sugar, chemical preservatives, high amounts of sodium, toxins and synthetic additives.
+- Packaged foods: The No. 1 food to avoid during menopause?
+Packaged foods.
+The majority of processed/packaged foods contain added sugar (see below), chemical preservatives, high amounts of sodium, toxins and synthetic additives.
 Many of these foods are typically high in carbohydrates that can cause worsened hormone imbalances, and may contain GMO ingredients that are toxic to the liver.

 - Conventional meat: Conventional (farm-raised) neat or poultry may contain added hormones that can cause problems, including increased inflammation.
 Make sure to choose hormone-free, grass-fed, cage-free or pasture-raised animal proteins whenever possible.
 Buying organic meat, eggs, dairy and poultry is another layer of protection that ensures that you won’t be consuming antibiotics, GMO-fed meat and added hormones.